a-eski/ttyio/README.md

 * There is usually a version that prints your output (formatted or not), and then a version that adds a newline for you.
 * There is usually a version which defaults to stdout, a version which accepts a file pointer, and a version which accepts a file descriptor.
+* Functions or objects ending in '__' are internal.

 For example, there is term_print which defaults to stdout and prints your output formatted.
 Then, term_fprint has similar semantics but prints the formatted output to the specified file pointer (FILE* restrict file).